 Remember, there is a time for winning and a time for learning.
 If you are only focused on being the best, you might lose out on an opportunity to become better.
 Have the courage to grow by learning.

 No matter how good we are at saying what we have to say, we will never truly be great without a measure of confidence.
 Our results are a reflection of our own awareness of our potential and our ability to carry out that potential.
-Paul Martinelli, president of the John Maxwell Team, often says, “You never outperform your own self-image.”
+Paul Martinelli, VP of Business Development of the John Maxwell Team, often says, “You never outperform your own self-image.”

 Paul knows a thing or two about self-image.
 A high school dropout from a poor, working-class family in Pittsburgh, Paul’s future didn’t look so bright.
 He admits that early on, he believed life was lived by default and not by design.
 Everything changed when he started to get serious about personal development, see his own self worth, and create new beliefs.
 This intentional path of growth helped him overcome a severe stuttering disability, gain confidence, and rise from a janitor to a multi-millionaire entrepreneur who has now shared the stage with the likes of Seth Godin, Les Brown, and John Maxwell.